Thursday, September 22, 2016

 In Martha's Vineyard, we walked to Ocean Park, where we saw a flock of geese.

 In the park, we saw a bandstand, some markers, and a statue.
-September is the offseason and it was getting late so most of the stores were closing or closed.
+September is the offseason, and it was getting late, so most stores were closing or had already closed.

-We stopped in The Good Ship Lollipop Store, where I bought some animal cookies and a diet Pepsi.
+We stopped in The Good Ship Lollipop Store, where I bought some animal cookies and Diet Pepsi.

 The store owner's wife named the store The Good Ship Lollipop.

-We saw many store signs as we walked through the town, we saw Ben & Bills Chocolate, Ice Cream, and Candies, Skinn & Fat sandwiches, Bite on the Go, Pirate Jacks burgers, Sharkey’s Cantina, Oldies Memorial Fountain, Laughing bear, It’s me, Murdock fudge, Boat skipper.
+We saw many store signs as we walked through the town.
+We saw Ben & Bill's Chocolate, Ice Cream, and Candies, Skinn & Fat sandwiches, Bite on the Go, Pirate Jack's burgers, Sharkey's Cantina, Oldies Memorial Fountain, Laughing Bear, It's me, Murdock fudge, and Boat skipper.

 Vineyard and Vines

-We were told to take bus 13 to Vineyard Haven, it had the only ferry going back to the mainland.
+We were told to take bus 13 to Vineyard Haven; it was the only ferry back to the mainland.

-We hurriedly walked toward the first bus 13 but that bus was going in the wrong direction.
-We had to wait for the next bus 13, which would take us to Oak Bluffs where we could catch the next ferry.
+We hurriedly walked toward bus 13, but it was going the wrong way.
+We had to wait for bus 13, which would take us to Oak Bluffs, where we could catch the next ferry.

 The couple we met earlier was on bus 13.

-On the ferry ride, we meet two women that lived in Johnston, RI.
+On the ferry ride, we met two women who lived in Johnston, RI.

 Riding the ferry